 Hoping to make his art accessible to ordinary viewers, Léger adopted a more realistic style in the 1930s, concentrating on human figures.
 With the approach of German troops to Paris in 1940, he and his family relocated to the United States, where the optimism of the country’s people and the dynamism of its landscape and architecture inspired some of his most carefree works.
 After his return to France in 1946, Léger experimented with a variety of media, including mosaics and stained glass windows.
-Produced in the early 1950s, during the last few years of his life, his vigorous paintings of constructeurs—builders—constitute what is probably his most famous series.
+Produced in the early 1950s, during the last few years of his life, his vigorous paintings of constructeurs (builders) constitute what is probably his most famous series.

 References and further reading: